 I recently visited Minoh Park, you can read about the best things to do at Minoh here.

-28. Statues Of Dontonbori Hotel
+28. Statues Of Dotonbori Hotel

 Wandering along Dotonburi I found myself giggling at an entrance of a hotel that featured four giant heads, complete with legs, feet, and a big bum!
 They certainly grab attention.